FAF-UTM/11_FAF_212/README.md

-In this code, we first define the glucose test result for the patient, specifying the value, units, stage, and reference range.
-We then define the patient's data, including their name, birthday (derived from age), gender, weight, and height.
+<p align="justify"> In this code, we first define the glucose test result for the patient, specifying the value, units, stage, and reference range.
+We then define the patient's data, including their name, birthday (derived from age), gender, weight, and height. <p>

-We then use the Response section to generate different queries and responses.
+<p align="justify"> We then use the Response section to generate different queries and responses.
 In the first response, we show all the test results for the patient with the specified birthday, which returns the glucose test result.
 In the second response, we show the average of all lab results for the patient John Smith in the last 6 months, but since no lab results were provided in the example, the output is "No lab results found."
-In the third response, we show all the imaging results for the patient John Smith, but since no imaging results were provided in the example, the output is "No imaging results found."
+In the third response, we show all the imaging results for the patient John Smith, but since no imaging results were provided in the example, the output is "No imaging results found." <p>

-Finally, we provide a response that includes a message about the patient's glucose test result, using the length and prompt keywords to specify the length of the message and the message itself.
+<p align="justify"> Finally, we provide a response that includes a message about the patient's glucose test result, using the length and prompt keywords to specify the length of the message and the message itself. <p>

 ---